 Our cancer nurses are there to support you.
-Call our Cancer Nurseline on 1800 200 700, visit a Daffodil Centre or email cancernurseline@irishcancer.ie for confidential support, advice and information.
+Call our Support Line on 1800 200 700, visit a Daffodil Centre or email supportline@irishcancer.ie for confidential support, advice and information.

 Our booklet, Caring for Someone with Cancer, has lots of information on: